cirosantilli/linux-cheat/media/book.md

-Book formats, viewers and manipulation tools.

-A book format is in general a format that can represent multiple images, text and multiple pages such as pdf, djvu or ps.
+A book format is in general a format that can represent multiple images, text and multiple pages such as PDF, DJVU or PS.

-Pure image or text formats such as jpeg or tex are not covered here.
+Pure image or text formats such as JPEG or TeX are not covered here.

-#formats
+#Formats

-formats that contain image, text, fonts such as pdf or djvu but not not formats that map directly to bits such as png or jpeg
+Formats that contain image, text, fonts such as PDF or DJVU but not not formats that map directly to bits such as PNG or JPEG.

-- ps
+- PS

     a programming language! can have goto, branch, variables levels refer to versions: 1, 2 and 3 exist up to today cannot split page by page

-- eps:
+- EPS: encapsulated postscript
-- djvu:
+- DJVU:
-- mobi: mobipocket company, free format
+- MOBI: Mobipocket company, free format, bought by Amazon
-- rtf: proprietary microsoft
+- RTF: Rich Text Format, proprietary Microsoft

-##pdf
+##PDF

 Text layers, image layers, each page can be serially downloaded and viewed.

-A common viewing library is poppler: <http://en.wikipedia.org/wiki/Poppler_%28software%29>.
+A common viewing library is Poppler: <http://en.wikipedia.org/wiki/Poppler_%28software%29>.
 It also contains many useful utilities.

 PDF fonts can be either found in a renderer path, or be embedded in the document.
 The [standard 14 fonts]](http://en.wikipedia.org/wiki/Portable_Document_Format#Standard_Type_1_Fonts_.28Standard_14_Fonts.29)must always be supported.

-#viewers

-##okular
+#Viewers

+##Okular

+KDE default viewer.

-open at given page of document:
+Open at given page of document:

     okular -p 2 a.pdf

-single instance:
+Single instance:

     okular --unique a.pdf
     okular --unique b.pdf